News

 Digital Humanities: Practices and Reflections

-On November 17, in “Digital Humanities: Practices and Reflections” (new window) faculty and students shared their own experiences with Digital Humanities methods, processes, and activities.
+On November 17, in “Digital Humanities: Practices and Reflections” faculty and students shared their own experiences with Digital Humanities methods, processes, and activities.
 Moderated by Amanda Phillips (English; Film and Media Studies Program), the panel presented web-based applications to tell multiple stories of slavery’s end and the struggle for freedom in the DC area; digital editions of manuscripts; the opportunities and challenges of collaborative scholarship and public engagement through digital resources.

 Participants included Francesco Ciabattoni (Italian) and Laura Morreale (Fordham University; Georgetown University Visiting Scholar); Chandra Manning (History) and Nia Jordan (B.A.
 History, C ’21), Amani Morrison (English) and Matthew Pavesich (English; Writing Program).